marklogic/java-client-api/.github/CONTRIBUTING.md

 #### Test your code

 Be sure to run the tests before submitting your pull request.
 PRs with failing tests won't be accepted.

-First verify that you have valid server and admin auth info in `SERVER_ADMIN_USER` and `SERVER_ADMIN_PASS` fields in src/test/java/com/marklogic/client/test/Common.java

-    $ ./gradlew clean
-    $ ./gradlew testServerInit
-    $ ./gradlew test
+See the instructions in this repository's README.md file for running the tests.

 #### If your server is not on localhost